microsoft/MixedRealityToolkit-Unity/Documentation/Input/HowToAddNearInteractivity.md

     ![Grab Pointer Profile Example](../Images/Input/Pointers/GrabPointer_MRTKProfile.png)

-    The default grab point will query for nearby objects in a sphere around the grab point.
+    The default grab pointer will query for nearby objects in a sphere around the grab point.
 By replacing the prefab with the `ConicalGrabPointer` prefab
     (Assets/MRTK/SDK/Features/UX/Prefabs/Pointers) , you can change the behavior to more closely resemble the default Hololens 2 interface, which queries for nearby objects using a cone.

 1. On the GameObject that should be grabbable, add a [`NearInteractionGrabbable`](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionGrabbable), as well as a collider.